2026 CMS Summer Meeting

 [PS] Dorette Pronk and Laura Scull.
 "Translation Groupoids and Orbifold Bredon Cohomology".
 Canad.
 Jour.
 Math. vol 62 pp 614--645 (2010).

-THOMAS WILSKOW THORBJØRNSEN, Western University
+THOMAS WILSKOW THORBJØRNSEN, University of Western Ontario

 © Canadian Mathematical Society : http://www.cms.math.ca/